concourse/resource-types-website/README.md

 ### Notes:

-- We are also working on a helm chart to deploy the website which is currently very opinionated towards objects that exist in the k8s version of GKE.
 - Using the previous commands you will be able to access the application through: `http://localhost:9090`.
 - To use a different set of resource types, you can change the resource types under the directory `resource-types`, this would allow running different versions of the website.